mitya-borodin/rearguard/README.md

   - assembly result (application, library, isomorphic library)

 - Second, the rearguard knows a lot about the project and can automatically manage VSCode configurations since VSCode settings are JSON files.
 - In the third case, the rearguard contains templates for the main project settings such as (`.eslint.json, .eslintignore, .gitignore, Dockerfile, .dockerignore, nginx.conf, .prettierrc, .prettierignore`).
 The rearguard adds these templates to the project and then uses them as settings for Webpack and other users, thus managing configurations such as `.eslint.json`.
-The rearguard allows you to overwrite the settings if necessary to update them with the help of the `rearguard refresh --force` command.
+The rearguard allows you to overwrite the settings.
+If necessary, you can bring the settings to the current default settings, if the rearguard has been updated `rearguard refresh --force`.
 - The rearguard supports two schemes of code organization known as a mono repository and poly repository.
 - The rearguard also covers a large number of household moments, which eliminates the need to take care of these moments.